samthegliderpilot/PythonEquations2Orbits/README.md

 This is clearly a work in progress, interfaces will almost certainly change and there is no real verification or validation.
 Some of the tests are pretty weak and I have a list of things to refactor after rushing to get this good enough for a release by my personal deadline.

 The way I've been setting up my environments has been with these conda/pip commands.
-Note that in all cases, I have a C++ compiler on my computer (Visual Studio 2022 Commuinty is installed on Windows, gcc on Linux).
+Note that in all cases, I have a C++ compiler on my computer (Visual Studio 2022 Community is installed on Windows, gcc on Linux).
 Cmake can find it, and it is probably required for setting up pyomo all the way:

 ```
 conda create --name Py39OptFun python=3.9